 Applications of fasteners are common today since they offer a greater benefit over other joining processes.
 In fact, almost all industrial applications can be designed to use fasteners, but some factors must be considered.

-Common applications of fasteners around us include chairs, tables, stools, doors, windows, kitchen utensils, electrical devices, etc. Broad use of fastener are automotive industries, aviation, agricultural equipment, marines, etc. in fact, anywhere equipment is dealt with fasteners are always put into consideration.
+Common applications of fasteners around us include chairs, tables, stools, doors, windows, kitchen utensils, electrical devices, etc. Broad use of fasteners are in automotive industries, aviation, agricultural equipment, marines, etc. in fact, anywhere equipment is dealt with fasteners are always put into consideration.

 Fasteners are made of steel.
-The major used steel fasteners in industries are carbon steel, stainless steel, and alloy steel.
+The major types of steel fasteners used in industries are carbon steel, stainless steel, and alloy steel.
 The types of fasteners are threaded fasteners, which include bolts, screws, and bolts.
 Washers, nuts, and rivets are also types of fasteners.

 Fasteners are used in almost all applications; we can find them all around us today.
 Homeowners use fasteners in many DIY projects and basic house tasks.
 Industrial workers used fasteners for majority of projects

 In electronics manufacturing, fasteners are used to lock the casing of the product.
-Also, in wall installation, anchors in tendem with screws are use to make firm joints to drywall panels.
+Also, in wall installation, anchors in tandem with screws are used to make firm joints to drywall panels.

-Flooring installation also make use of nails when installing some kinds of items in factories, office buildings, warehouses, and homes.
+Flooring installation also makes use of nails when installing some kinds of items in factories, office buildings, warehouses, and homes.
 Things to consider when choosing fasteners include:

 When choosing a fastener for a given application, some things must also be put into consideration.
 These include: